icon-project/btp2-deployment/deployment/README.md

 make eth-deploy-bmc srcNetworkPath=./bsc.json
 ```
 #### Open BTP Network
-Proceed with OpenBTPNetwork using the deployed BMC contract address and obtain the Network ID.
+Proceed with OpenBTPNetwork using the deployed BMC contract address and obtain the BTPNetworkID.

 #### BMV Deploy
 To deploy a BMV contract, set up and execute the network configuration path and other data to deploy the following commands.